 Follow me on YouTube, Facebook, Pinterest, TikTok, Instagram, or Twitter for more tips and delicious food recipes.

-If you try this cumin rice rice cooker recipe, please share your views and let me know your opinion!
+If you try this white cumin rice prepared in a rice cooker recipe, please share your views and let me know your opinion!
 You can also leave a comment or share a picture on Instagram with the Hashtag #tipsnrecipes

 Recipe